-Coach Yourself to Home Business Success
+6 Steps to Coach Yourself to Home Business Success

-Initially, there is a lot of energy and excitement when you start a home business.
-But it doesn’t take long for the novelty to wear off.
+Initially, there is a lot of energy and excitement when you start a home business, but it doesn’t take long for the novelty to wear off.
 Unanticipated challenges pop up, you don’t get the results you want fast enough, and you discover that some tasks just aren’t fun.

 Many home businesses fail not because they’re bad businesses, but because their owners were unable to push through frustrations, disappointments, and challenges to achieve success.
-This is where a coach is useful in helping you see what’s not working, identify the activities you need to focus on, and motivate you to get busy.
+This is where a small business coach is useful in helping you see what’s not working, identify the activities you need to focus on, and motivate you to get busy.

 Unfortunately, many new home business owners can’t afford to hire a coach.
 But if you have the desire to succeed, and can be brutally honest with yourself, you can be your own coach.
-Here are tips to coaching yourself to home business success.
+Here are tips to coaching yourself to home business success:

-Know Your End Goal
+Know Your End Goals

-Plot Your Way to Your Goal
+Plot Your Way to Your Goals

+How are you going to get from where you are now to where you want to go?
 Every journey has a start and a finish line, but how you get there needs to be plotted.
 What tasks do you need to do to get from here to there?
 What needs to happen along the way?
 This is where your business plan can be a big help.
-But also, you need to establish your schedule, routine and to-dos, so that each day you make progress toward your goal.
+Also, you need to establish your schedule, routine, and to-dos, so that each day you make progress toward your goal.

 Play Devil’s Advocate

-If you can’t hire a coach, then you need to develop an objective view.
-In this case, you need to challenge your ideas and beliefs around what your decisions.
+If you can’t hire a coach, then you need to develop an unbiased view.
+In this case, you need to challenge your ideas and beliefs around your decisions.
 You need to question what you’re doing and why, especially if it isn’t working.
 Every decision and task should be questioned about whether or not it’s the best course of action.
 Consider if there are alternative actions you can take and weigh which are the best do.

 Face Your Fear

 Fear plays a significant role in home business failure.
-As many motivational gurus say, success is outside or your comfort zone.
+As many motivational gurus say, success is outside of your comfort zone.
 Often, you may not recognize that it’s fear that’s holding you back.
 You may just think you’re procrastinating or that the task is tedious.
-So you really need to search within yourself to figure out why you’re avoiding what needs to be done.
+So you need to search within yourself to figure out why you’re avoiding what needs to be done.

 Track Your Results

-Evaluating results of past actions to make future decisions is how.
-Did your Facebook ad increase your email subscriber list, make sales or whatever you wanted it to do?
+You’ve set your goals and made a plan, but how do you know if you’re moving toward success?
+Evaluating the results of past actions to make future decisions is how.
+Did your Facebook ad increase your email subscriber list, make sales, or whatever you wanted it to accomplish?
 Where is most of the traffic from your website coming from and why?
 Tracking your marketing, website analytics, and other actions you take in your business will help you know what’s working and what’s not.

-You don’t know how far you can go until you try, but also, you need to make sure you get rid of any self-imposed limitations on what you think you can or cannot do.
-The reality is that any limit to your success is usually set by you, not an external source.
-Do you think cartoonist Walt Disney anticipated the movies, parks and everything Disney that exists today?
-Did Steve Jobs start Apple in a garage thinking he’d change how we listen to music?
+You don’t know how far you can go until you try, but, also, you need to make sure you get rid of any self-imposed limitations on what you think you can or cannot do.
+The reality is that you, not an external source, set the limit to your success.

-You may not be able to see the entire big picture of your business now, but it’s important that you strive for big and keep open to more.
-This is where coaches are helpful because they push you to reach higher and do more that you might think is possible.
+You may not be able to see the entire big picture of your business now, but it’s essential that you strive for big and keep open to more.
+This is where coaches are helpful because they push you to reach higher and do more than you might think is possible.